eubinecto/nls-cw2/deliverables/report.md

 **Overall discussions of results**.
 Although the baseline model performs the worst, it should be noted that a rule-based approach as such would have been more desirable than the others had we had a shortage of data.
-While the BoW model outperforms the baseline, it is outperformed by the W2V model because a BoW vector is far sparser than a W2V vector (16674 and 200 respectively).
+While the BoW model outperforms the baseline, it is outperformed by the W2V model.
+This is because a BoW vector (16674) is far sparser and a W2V vector (200), and thus the BoW model is more prone to the Curse of Dimensionality than the W2V model.
-A vector of size 16674 is more prone to the Curse of Dimensionality than a vector of 200.
-Training the models with the negation feature included only so much outperforms the vanilla cases.
+Training the models with the negation feature included only so much improves upon the vanilla cases.
 This might be because, just because a sentence includes "n't", "not" or "no" does not always mean that the sentence is negative.
-For instance, the sentence *perhaps **no** picture ever made has more literally showed that the road to hell is paved with good intentions.*, does contain "no" in the beginning, but it is used to emphasize how novel the product is.
-The sentence bears a positive sentiment although it contains a negation.
+For instance, the sentence *perhaps **no** picture ever made has more literally showed that the road to hell is paved with good intentions.*, does contain "no" in the beginning, but it is used to emphasize how novel the product is; the sentence bears a positive sentiment although it contains a negation.

 **Other ideas**.
 Breaking free of the Bag-of-Words assumption by leveraging sentence-level features could improve upon the W2V model.